 After 1 second, deal 345 (+4% per level) damage in an area.

 Verdant Spheres increases the radius by 50%.

 Flamestrike is used mostly to poke from a long range and to waveclear.
-Of Kael'thas' three basic abilities, Flamestrike should be the ability that he empowers most often with Verdant Spheres to deal maximum damage in team fights.
-Since there is a delay between casting Flamestrike and it dealing damage, aim it where Kael'thas' target will be, and not where they currently are.
+Of Kael'thas's 3 Basic Abilities, Flamestrike should be the Ability that he empowers most often with Verdant Spheres to deal maximum damage in team fights.
+Since there is a delay between casting Flamestrike and it dealing damage, aim it where Kael'thas's target will be, and not where they currently are.
 Doing so will help him strike moving targets.
 Casting Flamestrike on targets affected by crowd control, like Gravity Lapse, can make it easier to hit the desired target.